 As you can imagine, sales were not as they had hoped.
 Coke then researched over 40,000 characters and eventually settled on “kokou kole”, meaning “happiness in the mouth.”

 There are many other considerations when it comes to naming your startup, but this list is a good start.
-Remember that in the startup ecosystem, there is a great amount riding on the name you chose, so give it the consideration and priority it deserves.
+Remember that in the startup ecosystem, there is a great amount riding on the name you chose, so give it the consideration and priority it deserve.